aica-technology/api/docs/docs/getting-started/02-licensing.md

 A valid license is required to use AICA System.
 A license regulates both the access rights to download AICA software packages and the usage rights to run AICA applications.

 To request an AICA System License, contact the AICA sales team at contact@aica.tech.
-A user-specific license key will be generated and access instructions will be sent by email.
-For the rest of this guide, it will be assumed that a valid license has been saved to a file called `aica-license.toml` on the host machine.
+Each new user will receive access instructions to a personal account for the [AICA License Manager](https://licensing.aica.tech/list) which lists all licenses associated with that user.
+Every license has a name, an expiration date, the actual license key and a list of allowed packages.
+The link on the top right forwards directly to the AICA Package Registry where the user can see all available packages for that specific license.

 :::caution